smartinternz02/SI-GuidedProject-710214-1705598621/README.md

 # SI-GuidedProject-710214-1705598621

-SRIKAL KAKULA
+Name:SRIKAL KAKULA

-CONTACT ME: srikal.21bce7457@vitapstudent.ac.in
+CONTACT Details: srikal.21bce7457@vitapstudent.ac.in

 uploaded all the documents incuding the test plan in folder